10 Days in Istanbul Turkey Itinerary

 Dinner at Mikla

 Crossing the Galata Bridge back to the modern side of European Istanbul, we started another uphill walk again to have dinner at one of the World’s Best 50 Restaurants, Mikla.
-Located on the rooftop of the Mamara Pera Hotel, not only does Mikla offers an exquisite fine-dining experience but also stunning views for days.
+Located on the rooftop of the Mamara Pera Hotel, not only does Mikla offer an exquisite fine dining experience but also stunning views for days.

-We went with the three-course menu and were also fed with plenty of little small tasting dishes throughout that definitely stole the show.
-The best part is that the restaurant is highly affordable for fine dining.
+We went with the three-course menu and were also fed plenty of little small tasting dishes throughout that stole the show.
+The best part is that the restaurant is affordable for fine dining.
 A three-course menu costs 850 Turkish liras per person, and it’s 1,200 liras for the six-course tasting menu.
-Read our full review for Mikla Restaurant here.
+Read our full review of Mikla Restaurant here.

 7th Day